mariahcoleno/RoboticsStage/ExplainableRoboticArm/README.md

 ### Robotic Arm Simulator
 This project simulates a robotic arm that learns to pick and place objects in a 3D environment using reinforcement learning (PPO algorithm with Stable Baselines3).
 A Tkinter GUI allows users to run the simulation, train the model, and evaluate its performance.
 The project demonstrates skills in robotics simulation, reinforcement learning, and GUI development—key areas for advancing AI-driven robotics and human scientific discovery.

-### Overview
+### Features
+- Reinforcement Learning Training
-- Objective: Train a robotic arm to pick up a cube and place it at a target location using reinforcement learning.
+  - Train a robotic arm to perform pick-and-place tasks using PPO algorithm (Stable Baselines3)
-- Performance: Achieved a 67% success rate with an average episode length of 62 steps over 4.5M timesteps.
+  - Configurable training timesteps for flexible model development
+  - Comprehensive logging of training metrics including episode rewards and lengths

+- Simulation & Evaluation
+  - Interactive 3D visualization environment for observing arm movements
+  - Model evaluation mode to test trained agent performance
+  - Real-time monitoring of robotic arm behavior and task completion

+- User Interface
-- GUI Features:
+  - Intuitive Tkinter-based GUI for easy simulation control
-  - Train the model with configurable timesteps.
-  - Evaluate the trained model to observe its behavior.
-  - Visualize the arm’s actions in a 3D simulation environment.
+  - Streamlined controls for training, evaluation, and visualization
+  - Detailed state logging and simulation feedback

 ### Files
 - `requirements.txt`: Lists dependencies required to run scripts.